 And if you aren’t wearing a lab coat you’ll be bringing it home.
 I hope you aren’t doing the cooking… E.coli relish anyone?

 3. Not wearing safety glasses/goggles.
-This one doesn’t need too much arguement.
-You only get one pair of eyes and during your career you will definitely get glass/acid/powder of some sort in your eyes.
+This one doesn’t need too much argument, it’s a lab risk assessment basic.
+You only get one pair of eyes and during your career, you will definitely get glass/acid/powder of some sort in your eyes.
 If you are not wearing safety glasses, you might be lucky and avoid injury… but you might not.

 4. Goggles/safety specs are not UV shields.
 We all know that UV transilluminators can cause us serious damage if we don’t protect ourselves.
-So isn’t it amazing how many people seem to think that their standard googles will protect them from UV?
-Sunburnt retina are not a good look.
+So isn’t it amazing how many people seem to think that their standard goggles will protect them from UV?
+Sunburnt retinas are not a good look.

 6. Balancing tubes “by eye” in superspeed centrifuges.
 Let’s say it again… superspeed centrifuges (i.e. those big ones that you use to spin your midiprep at 15,000xg and look like old washing machines) must be balanced by weighing the tubes on an accurate balance and adjusting their weights to within 0.1g.
 It is not sufficient to judge by eye whether the amount of liquid in the tubes is the same.